lanl/LaGriT/docs/pages/tutorial/lagrit_introduction/step_03.md

       4800 total elements evaluated.
 </pre>

 For modeling applications such as FEHM, the node materials are used, not the elements.
 This **dump/zone_imt** command is part of the FEHM commands available to write material zone files.
-It is also creates a good summary of the node materials.
+It also creates a good summary of the node materials.

 ```
 dump/zone_imt/ tet / mo_tet